 Cathy O’Dowd is the first woman in the world to climb Mount Everest, from both its north and south sides.

-The insights she discovered about herself, and about individuals and teams under intense stress in the face of overwhelming challenge, are ones she has been sharing with her corporate audiences ever since.
+The insights she discovered about herself, and individuals and teams under intense stress in the face of overwhelming challenges, are ones she has been sharing with her corporate audiences ever since.

 She was completing her Master’s degree in Media Studies at Rhodes University and working as a university lecturer when she saw an advert in a newspaper for a place on the 1st South African Everest Expedition.

 Cathy O’Dowd was one of 200 women who applied for the Everest place and was the one finally selected.

 The team followed the route made famous by Edmund Hillary.
 Despite being the apprentice on the team, on 25 May 1996, Cathy O’Dowd reached the summit.
 It was, however, a harsh introduction, as British team-mate, Bruce Herrod lost his life on the descent.

 In 1998, she took on the challenge of the treacherous north side of Everest, where George Mallory had famously disappeared in 1924.
 Her attempt ended just hours below the summit when she stopped to try and save a dying American woman.

 In 1999, she returned once more, and succeeded, becoming the first woman in the world to climb Everest from both the north and south sides.